TEEN DRIVER EDUCATION TEACHERS

 Together with our safety partners we regularly hold different events at middle schools and high schools to educate students on the importance of safe driving.
 At our Safety Assemblies, we have a network of different speakers with impactful presentations, ranging from police officers and lawyers to trauma nurses and doctors, to regular citizens whose lives have been affected by poor decisions on the roadways.

 For those still wanting to participate in these events, but are beyond our reach we also hold video conferences!
 This gives students and teachers the ability to participate in our assemblies from anywhere in the country!
 For more information or to schedule an event at your school please call (561) 488-7900!

-Law: As of September 2010, this act allows for the collection of $5 for each moving violation issued by law enforcement.
-The original fee in 2002 was $3.
+Law: As of September 2004, this act allows for the collection of $5 for each moving violation issued by law enforcement.
+The original fee in 2004 was $3.
 The collected fee goes toward the funding of driver education programs in schools.
-Each year the fee brings in approximately $15 million to fund the programs.
+To date the fee has brought in approximately $55 million to fund the programs.